Themes and trends for global payments 2023/24

 Increasingly cashless society

-In the post pandemic world the industry is seeing a huge shift towards digital payments due to the convenience and pace of digital transactions versus cash.
-This is a major trend that will continue through out 2024 and beyond Contactless enabled point of sale terminals and the rising consumer preference for tap to mobile technology and other wearable devices will facilitate this across both emerging and more advanced markets.
+In the post pandemic world, the industry is seeing a huge shift towards digital payments due to the convenience and pace of digital transactions versus cash.
+The transition to digital is a major and continually evolving trend that will continue throughout 2024 and beyond.
+Contactless-enabled point of sale terminals and the rising consumer preference for tap to mobile technology and other wearable devices will facilitate this across both emerging and more advanced markets.

 Growth of live Commerce (especially in Asia)

 There is a growing trend to embed payments into sales channels directly by providing payment links and QR codes that make it easier for consumers to purchase products from online sites and social media.
-This will continue to grow in popularity (alongside ecommerce more generally) both in 2023 throughout 2024 , particularly as the influence of social media platforms accelerates across the globe.
+This will continue to grow in popularity (along with growing ecommerce more generally) especially as the influence of social media platforms accelerates across the globe.

 Image of Leathwaite employee Mary Bowen-Wright